MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-provision-favorites.md

 # Provision favorites for Microsoft Edge

+Based on customer feedback, we've made improvements to provisioning favorites.
+Starting with Microsoft Edge version 85, Admins no longer have to manually craft a file to provision favorites.
+Admins can add favorites and folders using the Microsoft Edge UI to generate a file that can be exported to a group policy.

 This article describes how to provision a set of favorites and folders for your organization.
-You can use the configure favorites enterprise group policy to provision these favorites and folders.
+You can use the [Configure favorites](https://docs.microsoft.com//DeployEdge/microsoft-edge-policies#configure-favorites) policy to provision favorites and folders.

 > [!NOTE]
 > This article applies to Microsoft Edge version 85 or later.